 a) The day-to day management of the Society shall be vested in an Executive Committee which shall consist of the Honorary Officers who are:- The Chairman, the Secretary, the Treasurer, the Journal Editor and the Auction Secretary, who shall meet twice a year at a time and date determined by said Executive Committee The services of all these shall be honorary.

-c) The president of the Channel Islands Specialists’ Society shall hold a non-executive role within the Society and shall be able to attend any of the Executive or Full Committee meetings as a non-voting member.
+d) The President of the Channel Islands Specialists’ Society shall hold a non-executive role within the Society and shall be entitled to attend any of the Executive or Full Committee meetings as a non-voting member.
+The President shall serve for a maximum of five years before re-election.

-i) The Executive Committee shall have the power to arrange such services (including the publication of books and monographs) as may seem beneficial to the Membership.
-IT shall further have the power to make the rules and regulations for the operation of those services and appoint Members to run them.
+j) The Executive Committee shall have the power to arrange such services (including the publication of books and monographs) as may seem beneficial to the Membership.
+It shall further have the power to make the rules and regulations for the operation of these services and appoint Members to run them.

 9. Annual General Meeting.